daniel-ilett/blog/_posts/2019-05-11-tut1-4-smo-edge-detect.md

 sampler2D _SrcTex;
 ~~~

-Now all we'll do is sample both textures and add them together in the fragment shader - it's really as easy as that.
+Now all we'll do is sample both textures and add them together in the fragment shader - it's as easy as that.

 ~~~glsl
 float3 originalTex = tex2D(_SrcTex, i.uv);